How AI transforms business processes - automation, self-learning, and key technologies for 2025

 Developing, integrating, and training AI models requires investment.
 Custom solutions (built from scratch) can cost upwards of several million rubles, including the team's work, data preparation, and integration.
 Off-the-shelf platforms are cheaper to start with but often require customization to fit the company's specifics, which adds costs.
 Additional expenses: licenses, cloud capacity, maintenance, and model retraining.

-How to reduce the risk: start with pilot projects and modular rollout — one process first, then scaling to others.
+How to reduce risks: start with pilot projects and modular implementation - first one process, then scale to others.

 Employee resistance